madisongh/digsigserver/README.md

 in the PATH.
 Visit [the Mender documentation pages](https://docs.mender.io) and go to the "Downloads" section to find a download of a pre-built copy of this tool, or follow the instructions there for building it from source.
 Installing it in `/usr/local/bin` should make it available.

+### Prerequisites: Swupdate signing
+For signing `sw-description` files for swupdate packages, `openssl` is required.
+RSA and CMS signing methods are supported.

 ## Installing
 Use `pip install` (or `pip3 install` in some cases, to ensure that you are using